The Scariest Scenario: To Be Counted Among the MANY (Re-visited 2019)

 What could be the scariest story that I could relate to you on this Halloween Week?

-Not one from terrifying fictional literature or the movies.
-How about one that is real?
+Not one from terrifying fictional literature or the movies, but how about one that is real?
+The same one I wrote of in 2013.

 About 2000 years ago eight eyewitnesses wrote of a man of unusual wisdom, who demonstrated miraculous power and a great love for God and others.
 He proclaimed that He was not only the promised Anointed One sent to Israel by God in fulfillment of 4000 years of prophecies written or passed down, but that He was the Son of God and among other things He was given the responsibility of judgment at the end of time.
 His name, as you have probably surmised, is Jesus Christ